rian39/notes/alpers_meninas_1983.md

 A fragment of a larger world is compressed into a piece of canvas, impressing its surface with color and light without taking the position of a viewer external to it into account.
-No scale or human measure is assumed 37
+No scale or human measure is assumed 37 {#images}